Bollywood superstar's son freed on bail in drug case - ExBulletin

 Bollywood superstar’s son freed on bail in drug case

-NEW DELHI (AP) An Indian court on Thursday granted bail to the son of Bollywood megastar Shah Rukh Khan in a high-profile drug case that has led the actor to find himself at the center of a media boycott campaign social.
+NEW DELHI – An Indian court on Thursday granted bail to the son of Bollywood megastar Shah Rukh Khan in a high-profile drug case that led the actor to find himself at the center of a boycott on social media.

 The Bombay High Court announced on Friday that it would issue a detailed bail order for Aryan Khan, which means he would have to spend another night in jail.